Gravity-Induced Modulation of Negative Differential Thermal Resistance in Fluids

 We now turn to interacting systems with collisions to investigate the dependence of the NDTR mechanism on interaction strength.
 Here, the time interval $\tau$ between successive collisions serves as a control parameter for tuning the interaction strength.
 In the noninteracting limit, $\tau = \infty$; thus, for interacting systems, a smaller $\tau$ corresponds to stronger interactions.
-As shown in Fig.~\ref{fig3}(a), for $g = 0$, decreasing $\tau$ reduces the size of the NDTR region, which ultimately vanishes at sufficiently small $\tau$.
-This indicates that the heat-bath-induced NDTR mechanism breaks down under relatively strong interactions (see $\tau = 0.1$ for reference).
-However, as seen in Fig.~\ref{fig3}(d), for $g = 0.2$, although decreasing $\tau$ increases the critical temperature difference $(\Delta T)_{\mathrm{cr}}$, NDTR persists even at the strong interaction case of $\tau = 0.1$.
+As shown in Fig.~\ref{fig3}(a), for $g = 0$, decreasing $\tau$ reduces the size of the NDTR region, which vanishes entirely at sufficiently small $\tau$.
+This indicates that the heat-bath-induced NDTR mechanism breaks down under relatively strong interactions (e.g., $\tau = 0.1$).
+However, as seen in Fig.~\ref{fig3}(d), for $g = 0.2$, although decreasing $\tau$ increases the critical temperature difference $(\Delta T)_{\mathrm{cr}}$, NDTR persists even at $\tau = 0.1$.
 This result demonstrates that, in the presence of gravity, the mechanism underlying NDTR remains effective in systems with relatively strong interactions.